-18 CAISO Department of Market Monitoring, 2023 Annual Report on Market Issues & Performance 31-32 (July 29, 2024), 2023-annual-report-on-market-issues-and-performance.pdf. through operation of an RTO/ISO-administered capacity market?
+18 CAISO Department of Market Monitoring, 2023 Annual Report on Market Issues & Performance 31-32 (July 29, 2024), 2023-annual-report-on-market-issues-and-performance.pdf.

-5. How do SPP and CAISO work with states to identify and meet the region's resource adequacy needs and to ensure adequate resources are procured at just and reasonable rates?
+- load growth?
+How does this compare to attempting to meet these challenges through operation of an RTO/ISO-administered capacity market? - 5.
+How do SPP and CAISO work with states to identify and meet the region's resource adequacy needs and to ensure adequate resources are procured at just and reasonable rates?
 How do SPP and CAISO work with their states when pursuing resource adequacy reforms to meet the resource adequacy challenge at the lowest possible cost to consumers?
 What distinct challenges must be overcome in a multi-state RTO/ISO (SPP) region relative to a single state ISO region (CAISO)?